-- 8-Deadline for Spring Financial Settlement.
+- 1-2015-16 FAFSA available for the upcoming academic year www.fafsa.gov. - 6- Deadline for Spring Financial Settlement.
 Students must pay and confirm attendance by 5:00 p.m. to prevent class cancellation.
-If allowed to re-register after cancellation, a \$150 re-registration fee will be assessed. - 14-18-BearWeb will be open for late registration and schedule changes.
-After January 18, BearWeb registration will be closed for the Spring 2013 term. - 14-Class sessions begin for Spring Semester. - 14-Assessment of \$100 late registration fee begins. - 15-Truett Seminary Spring Convocation. - 21-Martin Luther King, Jr. Holiday. - 22-Last day for graduating seniors to file for May graduation with their respective deans. - 23-Last day to register or add courses. - 23-Last day for credit by examination in enrolled courses. - 24-Assessment of change in schedule fee begins. - 30-Students that withdraw from the University after this date will receive a grade of WP (Withdraw Passing) in all courses.
+If allowed to re-register after cancellation, a \$150 re-registration fee will be assessed. - 12-Assessment of \$100 late registration fee begins. - 12-Class sessions begin for Spring Semester. - 13-- Truett Seminary Spring Convocation - 19-Martin Luther King, Jr. Holiday (no classes). - 21-Last day to register or add courses (may be done through BearWeb). - 22-Assessment for change in schedule fee begins - 28-Students that withdraw from the University after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through March 30). - 28-Last day to drop a class through BearWeb and without advisor approval.